 A lot of people — citizens and lawful permanent residents alike — do not know what it takes to bring their family members to the United States.
 If you are seeking a visa or permanent residency for a family member overseas, you might be wondering about the time the process can take and whether you have to leave the country to bring a family member stateside.
 Whatever your family immigration goals, it is important to work with a Van Nuys family immigration lawyer who has the experience and knowledge to help you through the process.

 At Law Offices of Hussain & Gutierrez, we help bring families together in the United States through the immigration process.
+Give us a call today at 818-997-3700 to discuss your specific circumstances in a no-cost consultation.
 From our Los Angeles offices, we represent clients through the San Fernando Valley of California.

 With personal experience as an immigrant himself, attorney Fakhrudeen Hussain understands what you are going through and the challenges you face in this process.

 Nonimmigrant Family Visas

 We help clients obtain visas that include:

 - K-1 and K-2 nonimmigrant fiancé(e) visa: We can help you obtain a K-1 visa for your fiancé(e) and a K-2 visa for your fiancé(e)’s children.